These Snickerdoodles without Cream of Tartar are soft and chewy with sweet cinnamon flavor. Total crowd-pleasers!

 - Flour: These cookies use a classic all-purpose flour.
 I have not tested these with any flour substitutes—if you do, please comment below and let me know.

-- Cinnamon: The classic Snickerdoodle recipe calls for the cookie balls to be rolled in cinnamon sugar.
+- Cinnamon: The classic Snickerdoodle recipe calls for the cookie balls to be rolled in a cinnamon sugar mixture.
 You could add a little cinnamon to the batter as well if you want to double down on the cinnamon flavor.

 🥣 Step-by-Step Instructions